heltonitba/DATLoader/README.md

 DATLoader using three.js
 ========

+#### NASTRAN Software ####
+Since the 1960’s NASTRAN (NASA Structural ANalysis) has been used to solve structural/thermal/aerodynamic/dynamics/etc. problems.
+The file formats were originally developed by MSC for a product now called MSC Nastran.
+There have been many spinoff version of NASTRAN that have been created based on the 2001 source code release of MSC Nastran in 2002 after settlement with the FTC (Federal Trade Commisson).
+There is now NX Nastran and NEi Nastran, which are developed independently.

+This text above is from [pyNastran](http://pynastran-git.readthedocs.org/en/latest/manual/introduction.html).

 #### three.js ####
 [three.js](http://threejs.org/) is a JavaScript library with the aim to create a lightweight 3D library with a very low level of complexity.
 You only need a browser with WebGL compatibility (almost all)!